-Just how effective is CBD or medical cannabis oil?
-As the sales of medicinal cannabis oil (CBD) have grown significantly over the past year in the UK, the debate over the benefits of cannabis seems eternal.
+As the sales of medicinal cannabis oil (CBD) have grown significantly over the past year in the UK, the debate over the benefits of cannabis never seems to end.

 Studies have also suggested benefits in the treatment of Alzheimer’s, arthritis, cancer and epilepsy, with research ongoing.